-The product backlog can be represented in physical form using index cards or sticky notes, or or it may be represented in electronic form such as a text file, spreadsheet, or one of the many backlog management tools that exist.
+The product backlog can be represented in physical form using index cards or sticky notes, or it may be represented in electronic forms such as a text file, spreadsheet, or one of the many backlog management tools that exist.
 Electronic boards are the better option for a team that has remote members or collects a great deal of supplementary information about product backlog items.
 Physical boards offer the advantage of making the product backlog continuously visible and concrete during discussions around the product backlog.

 Also Known As

 Scaled Agile Framework (SAFe) introduced a series of backlogs to replace the product backlog.
-Each type of backlog is intended to contain a specific granularity of backlog item based on a complicated backlog item hierarchy:
+Each type of backlog is intended to contain a specific granularity of backlog items based on a complicated backlog item hierarchy:

 - The portfolio backlog contains the different initiatives an organization is considering (referred to as epics).

-- The solution backlog contains high level backlog items (referred to as capabilities and enablers) that represent aspects of a solution
+- The solution backlog contains high-level backlog items (referred to as capabilities and enablers) that represent aspects of a solution

 - The program backlog contains backlog items (referred to as features) that represent aspects of a solution.